aryoda/R_DBI_compliance_reports/README.md

 1. Compare the working features of different drivers for the same database (e. g. `odbc` vs. `RPostgreSQL` packages)
 1. Help developers of DBI drivers to find gaps and improve their drivers toward full DBI-conformity
-1. Help database vendors (their developers) to close gaps in the database engines required to be DBI-conform (e. g. for new big-data or nosql databases)
+1. Help database vendors (their developers) to close gaps in the database engines required to be DBI-conform (e. g. for new big-data or noSQL databases)